SSCHAcode/sschacode.github.io/download.md

 Most of the code can be easily installed with the following pip command:
 ```
-pip install ase spglib
+pip install ase spglib quippy-ase
 ```
 The Atomic Simulation Environment (ASE) is employed to read and write structure files.
 SPGLIB is used to recognize the space-group and perform symmetry anaylisys.
+QUIPPY-ASE is used to combine the SSCHA with Machine Learning potentials.
+If you are not goint to use this feature there is no need to install it.

 # 2. SSCHA